Wireless speakers are notorious for prioritising convenience over sound quality, but the tide has long since turned.

 Wireless speakers come in all shapes and sizes: they can be big, boxy units; they can be small and cylindrical.
 Some are built to be rugged and waterproof, others put style and design high on their priorities.
 They can even look like 1920’s airships.

 If you want your mates to enjoy an even spread of sound, have a look at omnidirectional speakers like the Bose SoundLink Revolve or smart speakers such as Amazon's Echo and the upcoming Apple HomePod.
 After something more portable?
 Try the Dali Katch or anything from UE's range of wireless speakers, such as the UE Boom 2 or Megaboom.

 Will it be your main music system?

 On the other hand, if you’re looking for a wireless speaker to be your main music system, be prepared to spend some cash.
 And make space in your room.

-Speakers such as the B&W Zeppelin Wireless, Geneva Aerosphère Large and Naim Mu-so may cost a pretty penny (upwards of £500), but their sound quality is worth it.
+Speakers such as the B&W Zeppelin Wireless and Naim Mu-so may cost a pretty penny (upwards of £500), but their sound quality is worth it.
 They’re a viable alternative to a dedicated hi-fi system, coming packed with plenty of streaming and playback features, and make a great style statement in your living room too.

-You’ll want to temper your wireless speakers' sonic expectations depending on the size and price.
+You’ll want to temper your sonic expectations depending on the size and price.
 Don’t expect huge, room-filling, dynamic and articulate sound from a small, portable speakers like the Jam Heavy Metal or even the Award-winning Dali Katch.
 Do expect it from the more ambitious Naim Mu-so, though.

 Portable or mains-powered speaker?